 A group for students who are sober and seeking to bolster and maintain their recovery from substance abuse/dependence in a safe, supportive, and non-judgmental environment.

-Breaking the Loop: Mindfulness for Problematic Behaviors
+Breaking the Loop: Mindfulness for Habit Change

 A twice monthly workshop designed to build awareness and give individuals options to replace unhelpful behaviors such as social media habits, binge watching TV, avoidance, and abusing substances.
 It will expand your ability to cope and respond creatively to everyday stress by teaching mindfulness practices and other DBT skills.